osism/documentation/source/installation.rst

 Partitioning
 ============

+* The use of a UEFI is recommended
 * The use of a RAID is recommended
 * The use of a LVM2 is recommended
 * The use of own file systems for the following mountpoints is recommended